Helping-Hand-LLC/staft/README.md

   - _Possible Errors:_
     - uid is required and must be unique and at least 4 characters
     - isPrivate must be a boolean (true or false)
+    - org_id is not valid mongoose ObjectId
+    - organization does not exist
+    - worker does not have admin level access

 - `PATCH /organizations/:org_id/addWorker`